Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 }
 ```

-By using the `AnalysisManager`, we ensure that if the program checks `if x > 0` twice, we use the same BDD variable.
+By using `AnalysisManager`, we ensure identical conditions map to the same BDD variable.
-This allows the BDD to automatically deduce that the second check is redundant!
+This lets the BDD deduce that a repeated check (e.g., `if x > 0` twice) is redundant.

 #figure(
   caption: [Flow forking at branches.
 Starting from an initial state, each `Condition` allocates a fresh BDD variable and splits into two states.
 The true branch updates the path with $(p and c)$, the false branch with $(p and not c)$ where $p$ is the current path condition.
 Both branches inherit the symbolic environment.],